PaperTriangle/Sonic-3-AIR-Mods/README.md

 Adds a new Sonic CD inspiired life icon and a Transform button.
 Should work with regular and mobile views with compatibility with **Haru's Forever-esque HUD**, **Extra Sloy Mighty, Ray & Amy** and **Extra Slot 3D in 2D Shadow**.
 The transform button has compatibility with **Characters Go Super Then Hyper** and possibly **Super Post-Trade**.

 ## Gotta Go Fast!
 A mod that adds in a Fast Dash to Sonic and Knuckles, providing configurations to make the way the Fast Run works configurable and consistent.
-Can also override some ESU characters for consistency.
+Can also override some ESU characters for consistency. *(Please note that I do not recall where the sprites came from and need to investigate / replace them.)*

 ## Flying Hold Frame Fix
 Makes the animation while holding on to tails less jumpy.
 Should be placed below other sprite mods.
 Should work with ESU if placed below it.